🧡 Skip to main content🔍 Skip to search

 Alarm?

-Play audible alarm upon error.
+Play an audible alarm upon error.
 Now, let us add the Play Audio File Action.
 Specify the audio file to be played.
 Assuming that an audio file is already prepared, titled alarm.wav and located in C:\Sounds\, let us browse to the C:\Sounds\alarm.wav file.
-Note that Windows volume has to be set appropriately to ensure the audibility of the alarm.
+Note that the Windows volume has to be set appropriately to ensure the audibility of the alarm.

 Play audio file · C:\Sounds\alarm.wav